NOTE: NEW KIT REQUIREMENTS BELOW NO KIT = NO RUN

 Date and Time

-If your coming along to the New Chew Race…..There is parking available.
-However you will need to bring change for the meter in the main car park.
+If you are coming along to the New Chew event there is parking available, however you will need to bring change for the meter in the main car park.

 We have a reserve list.
 If you decide to pull out please email me.
 Your entry fee will be donated to OM Mountain Rescue.
 Thankyou.